 Find out more on the dangers of not making a tenancy agreement.

 Getting a deposit is a good way of protecting against any damage and all landlords must register a tenant’s deposit with an approved Tenancy Deposit Protection (TDP) scheme.
 It’s usual for the deposit to be 4-6 weeks’ rent.

 Making a detailed and accurate property inventory is vital if you want to protect your rental property, particularly if it’s furnished.
 A property inventory proves how the property looked and what was provided the day the tenant moved in and is proof of evidence should there be a dispute over the deposit or any damage to the property.

 It’s important that you get landlord insurance cover, as most standard house insurance policies don’t provide the level of protection landlords need.
 A good insurance policy should cover professional tenants, students and DSS tenants, loss of rent, unoccupied periods, alternative accommodation, tracing and accessing leaks, accidental damage, legal expenses and liabilities, plus rent protection.

 Most tenancy agreements end at the end of the term of the tenancy agreement, without any problems.
 You can serve notice for a tenant to leave at the end of the fixed term easily by using Lawpack’s Section 21 Notice.
 But if your tenants are becoming a nuisance and you need them to leave before the end of the term of the tenancy, then you need proof that the tenants have broken the terms of their tenancy agreement.
-If the tenants are in rent arrears of more than eight weeks, you can start eviction proceedings with Lawpack’s Section 8 Notice.
+If the tenants are in rent arrears you can start eviction proceedings with Lawpack’s Section 8 Notice.